 The views feature in the Jenkins core allows you to customize the lists of plugins and tabs on the home screen for better user experience when using a multi-tenant Jenkins instance.

 The Folders plugin, developed in-house at CloudBees, is even more powerful than views for optimizing your Jenkins environment for multi-tenancy.
 Unlike views, Folders actually create a new context for Jenkins.

 This new context allows for example, creating folder-specific environment variables.
 From the documentation:"You can [also] create an arbitrary level of nested folders.
 Folders are namespace aware, so Job A in Folder A is logically different than Job A in Folder B".

-If you extend your Jenkins environment to additional teams, all the more reason to focus on preserving the master's performance.
+If you extend your Jenkins environment to additional teams, all the more reason to focus on preserving the controller's performance.

 Even better, distributed builds allow you to set up build nodes capable of building the various types of applications your distributed teams will likely require (Java, .NET, iOS, etc.)